Planning a tiny house build to save money? We share four big tips for constructing your home on a budget.

 A tiny home is also a brilliant way to reduce your carbon footprint.
 Why not add solar panels and make your home completely off-grid?
 If not in the initial budget, wire for them now so you can add them later.

 Have you found this article about building tiny homes useful?
-Check out our blog for more tips!
+Check out our advice blog for more tips!